Monday, November 21, 2011

 Boil sweet potato whole in skin for 40 to 50 minutes, or until done.
 Run cold water over the sweet potato, and remove the skin.

 Break apart sweet potato in a bowl.
 Add butter, and mix well with mixer.
-Stir in sugar, milk, eggs, nutmeg, cinnamon and vanilla.
+Stir in all the other crap.
 Beat on medium speed until mixture is smooth.
 This is from scratch, so you need to mix it quite a bit to make it smooth.
 Just pick any stringy stuff off the beaters.
 Make sure it's smooth!
 Pour filling into an unbaked pie crust.

 Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until knife inserted in center comes out clean.
 Pie may puff up like a souffle, and then will sink down as it cools.